Shopify/shopify-api-js/packages/shopify-api/docs/migrating-to-v9.md

 > [!NOTE]
 > The `request` function returns a similar response to the previous iteration of `query`, but it no longer returns the response headers it received.
 > That also applies to `GraphqlResponseError`s thrown when the response contains an `errors` field.

+### GraphQL proxy

+When using the future flag, the GraphQL proxy will no longer return a `RequestReturn`, but the same shape as `client.request` above.

 ### REST